 - Medium grade sand paper

 I cleaned the chairs with steel wool and sandpaper.
 The black ones were pretty easy.
-But removing the rust from the couch was an awful project!
+Removing the rust from the couch was an awful project!
 After two hours of sanding, I gave up and decided I would just paint over the remaining rust.
 My only error was estimating how much paint I would need.

 Turns out the two cans of spray paint I thought I would need, turned into twelve.
 My estimate was just a bit off!
-(Sadly, it only took me four separate trips to Home Depot to finally figure that out.)
+It only took me four separate trips to Home Depot to finally figure that out.
 I sprayed and sprayed.
-It took me the entire day because the coats had to dry and I kept turning the chairs painting.
+It took me the entire day because the coats had to dry and I kept turning the chairs while painting.
 Then I flipped them and sprayed with more paint.
 And then I did the same thing again.
 (One thing I should mention.
 Spray paint travels in the air.
 Like everywhere.
 Even if you think you have no hairs in your nose, always check your entire body before you go out in public if you are using spray paint …)

 After twelve cans of paint, the furniture looked pretty darn good.
 I managed to find more cushions at Pier One (can you believe they fit?) but had to order the back cushions online.

 I moved some wrought iron black plant holders to the covered back porch and ended up spray painting those white as well (they’re black in some photos, white in others)!

 The last challenge was to find a coffee table for our covered back porch.
 I mean, where does the cup of coffee or vodka lemonade drink go?
 I found these pieces in my studio and decided to use them short term.
 Although I really like them!
 Maybe they can stay here permanently.